One of the best winter activites in Northern Norway is to see the reindeer in Tromsø. Here’s exactly how to do that!

 Sami people use all parts of a reindeer

-Reindeer meat is a speciality in Norway, and Sami people don’t waste any part of it.
+Reindeer meat is a specialty in Norway, and Sami people don’t waste any part of it.

 They eat most of the reindeer (including its heart) and make clothes with their tendons!
 The only part of a reindeer they do not use is the kidney.